CrashCringle12/RIGHTS/README.md

 **The preregistration deadline is December 1st.
 You cannot preregister or submit any simfiles past this date.**

-To preregister, all you need to do is send me or Tyler James Frederick $10.00.
-(NOTE: I DO NOT HAVE A PAYPAL.
-Follow instructions below on who to send PayPal payments to.)
+To preregister, all you need to do is send me or Nick Wanner $10.00.
 For those who live in the area, this should be relatively simple.
 For you out-of-state folks, you have a few options

-* The first option is to use Venmo me at @CrashCringle.
+* The first option is to Venmo TheNick at @wannernicholas or me at @CrashCringle

 * The second option is to use PayPal.
 If you link your bank account to your PayPal account or use your PayPal balance, money will not be deducted from the transaction (this means I'll actually get all of the $10.00 you send me, instead of ~$9).
-Send the payment to tfrederick74656 at gmail dot com.
+Send the payment to dawnguard1234@gmail.com.

 * Alternatively, you could mail me the money.
 If this is what you would prefer, then let me know and I'll PM you my mailing address.

 * You could also hunt me down in real life.
-I show up to a bunch of the the cool-kid tournaments on the east and midwest coasts and I hang out in the west coast as well, so it shouldn't be hard to find me and toss me a Hamilton (or a Benjamin).
+I exist everywhere on Penn State's campus.
+I'll also be at RIP 12.5.
+Honestly, it'll probably be a little difficult to find me unless you're at cabby.

 * Finally, you could just have another friend give me money for you.
 Of course, if you do this, your obligation to pay your friend back is out of my hands.